 The rain is making an appearance these months; now it is possible that more than one day will be cloudy.
 It is not something that will prevent us from enjoying our holidays, but sometimes we might need an umbrella.

-But then when to visit Malaga?
+But then what is the best time to visit Malaga?

 If you want something balanced, crowded but not overcrowded and hot but not too hot, June should also be a good option.